wubudubulubb/carnd1-VehicleDetection/writeup.md

 And another example of the hog feature:
 ![alt text][image5]

 As a classifier, I used a linear SVM.
-I used class "CalibratedClassifierCV" from the scikit-learn library.
+I used class `CalibratedClassifierCV` from the scikit-learn library.
 This classifier not only returns the predicted labels, but also the prediction probabilities for the labels.
 I used this feature in order to eliminate some false positives.
 I normalized and scaled the feature vectors using a scaler.
 This prevents the classifier to be biased to specific features.